PRIMO: Private Regression in Multiple Outcomes: Introduction

 \section{Introduction}

 Linear regression is one of the most fundamental statistical tools used across the applied sciences, for both inference and prediction.
-In genetics, polygenic risk scores \cite{prs_linear, prs_2} are computed by regressing phenotype (e.g. disease status) onto individual genomic data (SNPs) in order to identify genetic risk factors.
-In the social sciences, we might regress observed societal outcomes like income or marital status on a fixed set of covariates \cite{social}.
+In genetics, polygenic risk scores \cite{prs_linear, prs_2} are computed by regressing different phenotypes (observed outcomes of interest like the presence of a trait or disease) onto individual genomic data (SNPs) in order to identify genetic risk factors.
+In the social sciences, observed societal outcomes like income or marital status might be regressed on a fixed set of demographic features \cite{social}.
 In many of these cases where the data records correspond to individuals, there are two aspects of the problem setting that co-occur: \begin{itemize} \item[\textbf{Aspect 1.}] The individuals may have a legal or moral right to privacy that has the potential to be compromised by their participation in a study. \item[\textbf{Aspect 2.}] Multiple regressions will be ran using the same set of individual characteristics across each regression with different outcomes, either within the same study or across many different studies. \end{itemize} Aspect $1$ has been established as a legitimate concern through both theoretical and applied work.
 The seminal paper of \cite{homer} showed that the presence of an individual in a genomic dataset could be identified given simple summary statistics about the dataset, leading to widespread concern over the sharing of the results of genomic analyses.
 In the machine learning setting, where what is being released is a model $w$ trained on the underlying data, there is a long line of research into ``Membership Inference Attacks" \cite{mi_survey, mi}, which given access to $w$ are able to identify which points are in the training set.
-Over the last decade, differential privacy \cite{privacybook} has emerged as a rigorous solution to the privacy risk posed by Aspect $1.$ In the particular case of linear regression the problem of how to privately compute the optimal regressor has been studied in great detail, which we summarise in Subsection~\ref{sec:rel_work}.
+Over the last decade, differential privacy \cite{privacybook} has emerged as a rigorous solution to the privacy risk posed by Aspect $1.$ In the particular case of linear regression the problem of how to privately compute the optimal regressor has been studied in great detail, which we summarise in Subsection~\ref{subsec:plr}.